Best afternoon tea in London

 Contact details: The Landmark London, 222 Marylebone Rd, London NW1 6JQ

-Located in the heart of Marylebone, The Landmark London offers a phenomenal afternoon tea with classic British dishes and flavours.
-The eight-storey glass atrium is adorned with leafy palm trees and full of airy sunlight.
+Located in the heart of Marylebone, The Landmark London offers a special afternoon tea with classic British dishes and flavours.
+The eight-storey glass atrium is adorned with leafy palm trees and full of airy sunlight for a unique setting to take tea.
 Service is friendly and attentive, with a live pianist for added ambience.
-The menu begins with a glass of Champagne Laurent-Perrier La Cuvée and a wide selection of teas including darjeeling, assam, English breakfast, organic rose grey and sencha aloe vera.
-The sandwiches are traditional and moreish, with lapsang souchong smoked Scottish salmon, organic egg mayonnaise and mustard cress, classic cucumber and coronation chicken on walnut bread.
-Scones are served warm with Cornish clotted cream and a selection of jams and marmalade.
-The luxurious desserts are full of flavour with intricate details.
-Our favourites include delicate macarons, rich chocolate mousse and fruity tartlets.
+There's a wide range of teas on offer, from classic English breakfast to our server's recommendation: a fruity mango black tea.
+The current afternoon tea menu has been curated pastry chefs Mauro and Daniel, winners of Bake Off the Professionals 2023.
+To start, sandwiches are traditional, with lapsang souchong smoked Scottish salmon, truffle egg mayonnaise, classic cucumber and coronation chicken on walnut bread – with trays of extras if you want seconds.
+Scones were a highlight of the tea: alongside classic plain are memorable candied apricot and marzipan scones, studded with sweet melting chunks of marzipan.
+Both are served warm with clotted cream, jam and the special addition of a rich hazelnut chocolate ganache.
+The luxurious desserts take classics such as pavlova and chocolate swiss roll and elevate them with expert flair – our favourite was the white chocolate and yuzu cheesecake filled with a spiced pear compote.
 This would be a great offering for those looking for a classic afternoon tea with top-notch service.

 Peter Pan afternoon tea at Aqua Shard